Admission Procedures and Requirements-international applicants

 International applicants are now NOT required to undertake the MCAT or GAMSAT to be considered for the Graduate Entry program at Monash.

 Shortlisted applicants will also be required to undertake an interview and Situational Judgement Test (SJT).
-This process is held at various locations during the year including Canada, Singapore, Malaysia and Australia.
-For details about interview dates and locations please visit the website
+This process is held at various locations during the year including Canada, Singapore, Malaysia, and Australia.
+For details about interview dates and locations please visit the Important Dates page.

 Please note all applicants applying for this course are only allowed to attend the interview and/or SJT once.
 Those who are re-applying for this course and have previously attended the interview and/or SJT for this course are not required to attend the interview and/or SJT again.

-Bachelor of Biomedical Science pathway to Graduate Entry Medicine at Monash
+Bachelor of Biomedical Science to Graduate Entry Medicine at Monash

-International students who commenced a Bachelor of Biomedical Science (including double degrees) at Monash University since 2014 are eligible to apply for Graduate Entry Medicine in their final year.
+International students who commenced a Bachelor of Biomedical Science (including double degrees) at Monash University are eligible to apply for Graduate Entry Medicine in their final year.

-Applicants via this pathway must have achieved an weighted average mark of 70 at the time of application to be considered and assessed.
+Applicants must have achieved a weighted average mark (WAM) of 70 or above at the time of application to be considered and assessed.
 Shortlisted applicants will be invited to attend an interview and Situational Judgement Test (SJT) in their final year and if successful may receive an offer to Graduate Entry Medicine for the following intake.

 For further information, contact +61 3 9903 4788 or email firstname.lastname@example.org